Zhakiya Kazhi Mosque

 The Zhakiya Kazhi Mosque («Жақия қажы» мешіті; Мечеть «Жакия Кажы») is a mosque in the center of Kokshetau, the capital of Akmola Region, in the northern part of Kazakhstan.

-It is the oldest Juma mosque in the city, built by the Tatars and the city's population's donations between 1893-1894 (located on the 91, Auelbekova St.; at the end of the 19th century it was called Kazanskaya).
+It is the oldest Juma mosque in the city, built by the Tatars and the city's population's donations between 1893 and 1894 (located on the 91, Auelbekova St.; at the end of the 19th century it was called Kazanskaya).
 It is an architectural monument of local importance.

 Design and construction

 The mosque characterizes the type of Tatar mosques with a temple and a minaret united by one volume.
 The walls are made of logs with the remainder, sheathed with boards.
 Rectangular in plan volume under a hip roof with a quadruple of a mihrab on the western facade and an understated volume of a canopy stretched along the longitudinal axis under a hip roof in the east.

 Above the roof there are: on the eastern edge - a two-tier minaret, an octagon on a quadrangle under a hipped dome, on the western edge - a flat dome on a hexagonal drum.
 The facades are characteristic of the eclectic period, a mixture of classical forms and elements of wooden architecture.
 The beams are sheathed under paneled pilasters.
 The tops and bottom of the arch windows are decorated with floral patterns of an applied sawing thread.
 Stepped cornices are decorated with rope and wavy rods.
 Inside there is a longitudinal-axial composition of the plan with a mihrab niche in the center of the western wall of the hall, separated by a partition from the entrance.